 Namaste & welcome to India!
 You will arrive at New Delhi's International Airport.
 Following customs, immigration formalities and baggage collection, a Goway representative will meet you as you exit the arrivals terminal building after which you will be transferred to your hotel.

-New Delhi, the capital and the third largest city of India is a fusion of the ancient and the modern.
-Standing along the West End of Gangetic Plain, the capital city, Delhi, unwinds a picture rich with culture, architecture and human diversity, deep in history, monuments, museums, galleries, gardens and exotic shows.
-Comprising of two contrasting yet harmonious parts, the Old Delhi and New Delhi, the city is a travel hub of Northern India.
+New Delhi, the capital and the third-largest city of India is a fusion of the ancient and the modern.
+Standing along the West End of Gangetic Plain, the capital city, of Delhi, unwinds a picture rich with culture, architecture and human diversity, deep in history, monuments, museums, galleries, gardens and exotic shows.
+Comprising two contrasting yet harmonious parts, Old Delhi and New Delhi, the city is a travel hub of Northern India.

-Narrating the city's Mughal past, Old Delhi, takes you through the labyrinthine streets passing through formidable mosques, monuments and forts.
-You will also discover lively and colorful bazaars that boast to cater all sorts of good and items at mind-blowing prices amidst a barely controlled chaotic ambience.
-The imperial city of New Delhi displays the finely curved architecture of British Raj.
+Narrating the city's Mughal past, Old Delhi takes you through the labyrinthine streets passing through formidable mosques, monuments and forts.
+You will also discover lively and colorful bazaars that boast to cater to all sorts of goods and items at mind-blowing prices amidst a barely controlled chaotic ambience.
+The imperial city of New Delhi displays the finely curved architecture of the British Raj.
 It generates a mesmerizing charm reflecting well-composed and spacious streets under the shade of beautifully lined avenues of trees and tall and imposing government buildings.

 The Oberoi New Delhi